Aravind235/final_project_winter2025/README.md

 ├── Global Terrorism Analysis.ipynb  # The Jupyter Notebook with full analysis ├── archive
 │   ├── globalterrorismdb_0718dist.csv   # The Dataset (Not included in repo)
-├── README.md                   # Project documentation
+├── global_terror_LITE.zip      # zipfile of lite version of dataset(As full dataset is very large) ├── README.md                   # Project documentation
 └── requirements.txt            # List of dependencies
 ```